csr632/react-hook-svs/docs/proposal.md

 Currently, hooks cannot provide a context.
 And hooks cannot consume sibling hook with context.
 The only way to communicate between sibling hooks are "hookA return value -> hookB parameter".
 But that require us to broaden API of hookB and make it less reusable.
-**We are forced to lift things up to make it consumable by `useContext`**, which often lead to "nested HOCs" or "provider hell".
+So we are forced to lift things up to make it consumable by `useContext`, which often lead to "nested HOCs" or "provider hell".
 What's worse, this make hooks less composable.

 There should be a **consistent way** to commuicate with between components/hooks:

 - components/hooks consume ancestor components' providing value. (context already achieve that)
 - hooks consume current component's providing value.